Non-Compete Agreement Lawyers in Calgary

 Non-compete clauses prohibit former employees from taking a new position with a competing business.
 This is to avoid the risk that an employee may begin working with a competitor and use an advantage gained by working with their previous employer such as trade secrets, client lists, marketing strategies, etc.

 Non-solicitation clauses are less restrictive than non-compete clauses.
-While an employee subject to a non-solicitation clause can generally work for a competitor, they will be prohibited from contacting their former clients once they have started working for a competitor.
+An employee subject to a non-solicitation clause can generally work for a competitor, however they will be prohibited from contacting their former clients once they have started working for a competitor.

-The enforceability of restrictive covenants can vary across Canada and can also vary depending on the industry and nature of the business.
+The enforceability of restrictive covenants varies across Canada and can depend on the industry and nature of the business.

 Generally, the law attempts to balance the public interest in maintaining freedom of trade against reasonable limits on trade to protect private business interests.
 For that reason, any contract restricting commercial activity, including a non-compete or non-solicitation clause, is difficult to enforce.